bjxdw/bjxdw.github.io/index.md

 ## Research Interests

-Broadly, my research sits at the intersection of Computer Vision and Physical Understanding.
-I study how AI systems can learn different physical properties from the natural world, and how different visual representations expose different physical information.
-My work aims to answer these questions.
+I am broadly interested in **Computer Vision** and, more specifically, in **Physical Understanding** from visual data.
+My research explores how AI systems can infer physical properties of the natural world and how different visual representations reveal various physical cues.

 ## Education